hsigeman/findZX/README.md

 All dependencies needed to run this workflow can be installed automatically using **conda** (see website for installation guide: https://docs.conda.io/projects/conda/en/latest/user-guide/index.html).

-#### **Step 2**: Once conda is installed, the needed software can be installed in either of two ways (Option 1 is recommended):
+#### **Step 2**: Once conda is installed, the needed software can be installed in either of two ways:

-- Option 1: Create a minimal conda environment and install software automatically within the XYZWfinder workflow
+- i.
+Create a minimal conda environment and install software automatically within the XYZWfinder workflow (recommended)

 Enter this code to create a minimal conda environment (the name of the conda environment, here "snakemake_basic", can be replaced with another variable):